helikirmi2/bounty-program/README.md

 `risk`: If a Studio command trusts mutable client-side state after license verification, a local mediator can cause a Studio-only command to execute without a signed Studio entitlement.

-It does not prove Plasticity is vulnerable and does not enable Plasticity Studio.
+It does not prove Program is vulnerable and does not enable Program Studio.

-## Safe Mapping To Plasticity
+## Safe Mapping To Program

 The equivalent real invariant for Plasticity should be: